Low-mode deflation for twisted-mass and RHMC reweighting in lattice QCD: RHMC reweighting

 Simulations of QCD with $2+1$ flavors of Wilson quarks using the RHMC algorithm have been studied in \cite{Mohler:2020txx}.
 It was found that regions in the configuration space where the strange quark Wilson-Dirac operator has negative eigenvalues are not negligible, contrary to standard assumptions.
 Since only the modulus of the fermion determinant is taken into account in the above procedure, it is not affected by negative signs.
 However, these signs have to be taken into account as an additional reweighting factor to restore the correct probability density in the path integral.
 Strategies for computing this sign are outlined in \cite{Mohler:2020txx,RCstar:2022yjz}. \footnote{We note in passing that a small portion of the spectrum of the non-hermitian Dirac operator $\hat{D}_{\rm s}$ around the origin can be computed using the \texttt{SLEPc} library \cite{slepc-toms} in combination with \texttt{openQCD} to examine the signs of the lowest eigenvalues.
 We have found that such a calculation confirms the results of \cite{Mohler:2020txx}, where the mass dependence of the eigenvalues of $\hat{Q}_{q}$ has been investigated instead.}

-As explained in \cite{Mohler:2020txx}, changing the number of negative eigenvalues of the strange quark Dirac operator by one unit can only be achieved by passing through configurations with a zero eigenvalue of $D_{\rm s}$, which have zero probability in the path integral.
-The use of the rational approximation in the RHMC leads to a regularization of the infinite barrier between positive and negative eigenvalues.
+As explained in \cite{Mohler:2020txx}, changing the number of negative eigenvalues of the strange quark Dirac operator by one unit can only be achieved by passing through configurations with a zero eigenvalue of $D_{\rm s}$, which have a vanishing probability weight in the path integral.
+The use of the rational approximation in the RHMC leads to a regularization of this infinite barrier between positive and negative eigenvalues.
 In \cite{Mohler:2020txx} it is proposed to use this feature actively to allow the algorithm to tunnel between the two sectors and thus avoid possible ergodicity problems.

 The appearance of configurations with exceptionally small eigenvalues of $\hat{Q}_{\rm s}$, which are much smaller than $r_{\rm a}$, cannot be excluded in this case.
 The associated reweighting factor is intended to correct for such fluctuations.
 However, if the modulus of a near-zero eigenvalue is too small, the computation of $W_{\rm s}$ by means of the Taylor expansion in eq.~(\ref{e:RHMC_Z_Taylor}) fails because the series does not converge within a tolerable number of terms.